Blog and Insights

 • If you need to monitor work-in-progress you need to track all tasks from initiated to completed and everything in between.

-The above examples illustrate how companywide processes (like time tracking) are way more than nice to have.
+The above examples illustrate how companywide processes (like time tracking) are more than nice to have.
 They lay the foundation for your company's possibilities for advanced project accounting and profitability

 And even if it isn't easy, it is rewarding (in terms of profit, happy customers, and employees with a better work-life balance), so we hope you're ready to level up your project financial management!